Return to Index

 Estrogen Only (ERT)

 Therapies containing just estrogen are commonly referred to as estrogen replacement therapy, or ERT.
-Because of the increased risk of endometrial cancer (lining of the uterus), long-term ERT is usually only offered to women who have had uterus removal through a hysterectomy.
+Because of the increased risk of endometrial cancer (lining of the uterus), long-term ERT is usually only offered to women who have had uterus removal (hysterectomy).

 ERT can be administered in a variety of ways, including oral medications, patches, creams, and gels.
 Systemic ERT delivers estrogen so that it circulates throughout the body, whereas local ERT delivers estrogen to a particular area of the body, such as the vagina to treat vaginal dryness or vaginal atrophy.